ver2point0/sales-taxes/README.md

 Write an application that prints out the receipt details for these shopping baskets.

-### Input:

-*Input 1*:
->1 book at 12.49
->1 music CD at 14.99
->1 chocolate bar at 0.85

-*Input 2*:
->1 imported box of chocolates at 10.00
->1 imported bottle of perfume at 47.50

-*Input 3*:
->1 imported bottle of perfume at 27.99
->1 bottle of perfume at 18.99
->1 packet of headache pills at 9.75
->1 box of imported chocolates at 11.25

-### Output:

-*Output 1*:
->1 book : 12.49
->1 music CD: 16.49
->1 chocolate bar: 0.85
->Sales Taxes: 1.50
->Total: 29.83

-*Output 2*:
->1 imported box of chocolates: 10.50
->1 imported bottle of perfume: 54.65
->Sales Taxes: 7.65
->Total: 65.15

-*Output 3*:
->1 imported bottle of perfume: 32.19
->1 bottle of perfume: 20.89
->1 packet of headache pills: 9.75
->1 imported box of chocolates: 11.85
->Sales Taxes: 6.70
->Total: 74.68

-### Running the application:
+## Input:

+Input 1:
+1 book at 12.49
+1 music CD at 14.99
+1 chocolate bar at 0.85

+Input 2:
+1 imported box of chocolates at 10.00
+1 imported bottle of perfume at 47.50

+Input 3:
+1 imported bottle of perfume at 27.99
+1 bottle of perfume at 18.99
+1 packet of headache pills at 9.75
+1 box of imported chocolates at 11.25

+## Output:

+Output 1:
+1 book : 12.49
+1 music CD: 16.49
+1 chocolate bar: 0.85
+Sales Taxes: 1.50
+Total: 29.83

+Output 2:
+1 imported box of chocolates: 10.50
+1 imported bottle of perfume: 54.65
+Sales Taxes: 7.65
+Total: 65.15

+Output 3:
+1 imported bottle of perfume: 32.19
+1 bottle of perfume: 20.89
+1 packet of headache pills: 9.75
+1 imported box of chocolates: 11.85
+Sales Taxes: 6.70
+Total: 74.68

+## Running the application:
 `ruby generate.rb <filename>.txt`
 *Note*: The text file must be placed in the `input` folder.

-#### Input Files:
+## Input Files:
-- input1.txt
+input1.txt
-- input2.txt
+input2.txt
-- input3.txt
+input3.txt

-### Testing:
+## Testing:
 Tests were done with `rspec`.
 `rspec spec/<filename>.rb` - individual test
 `rspec` - run all tests

-#### Test Files:
+## Test Files:
-- input_spec.rb - tests for file input
-- parse_spec.rb - tests for file input being correctly
-- calculate_spec.rb - tests for calculating sales tax and totals
-- output_spec.rb - tests for displaying the output
-- apply_tax.rb - tests that the 3 input files produce correct output
+input_spec.rb: tests for file input parse_spec.rb: tests for file input being correctly calculate_spec.rb: tests for calculating sales tax and totals output_spec.rb: tests for displaying the output apply_tax.rb: tests that the 3 input files produce correct output

-### Design
+## Design
 I wrote 4 major classes for this application:
-- `input` - where a file is imported and broken down into an array
-- `parse` - where that array is taken and parsed into an array of hashes
-- `calculate` - where that array of hashes is updated with the correct totals
-- `output` - where the output is displayed
+`input`: a file is imported and broken down into an array `parse`: that array is taken and parsed into an array of hashes `calculate`: that array of hashes is updated with the correct totals `output`: where the output is displayed

-### Assumptions
+## Assumptions
 1. The input text file follows the following syntax:
     <pre>
       1 book at 12.49